sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-04-19-akka-reactive-game-of-life.markdown

 categories: akka actors reactive
 ---

-Quite for some time I was thinking about refreshing Akka skills and provide some simple demo of what one can do with Akka and [Actor Model][actor-model].
-Finally, the ~~winter~~ time has come, I will show the [Conway's Game of Life][game-of-life] reactive imlementation with [Akka Actors][akka-actors].
+Quite for some time I was thinking about refreshing Akka skills and providing some simple demo of what one can do with Akka and [Actor Model][actor-model].
+Finally, the ~~winter~~ time has come, I will show the [Conway's Game of Life][game-of-life] reactive implementation with [Akka Actors][akka-actors].

 TL;DR: [code][the-code]

-The rules are very simple, state of a cell on a two-dimentional grid depends only on number of "alive" cells amongh surrounding 8 neighbors cells (immediate vertical, horizontal and diagonal adjacent cells).
-The implementation of Scala looks like this:
+The rules are very simple, the current state of a cell on a two-dimentional grid depends only on previous state of the call and a number of "alive" cells among surrounding 8 neighbors cells (immediate vertical, horizontal and diagonal adjacent cells).
+The implementation in Scala looks like this:

 ```scala
 object Cell {